cgonzalezandrades/sampleApp/README.md

  ###### 8. On your browser, go to `http://localhost:4200`

  ### NOTES
- For simplicity and time reasons this app lack of som funcitnality that would make this product more attractive.
+ For simplicity and time reasons Im skipping some important topics like security and some basic functionality that would make this product more attractive and secure.

- **Please note there are code implementation taht could be more efficient with more resources**